 All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking.

-Our Modern Slavery: Human Trafficking factsheet provides information to all DHU staff - highlighting modern slavery, human trafficking and forced labour, applicable legislation and the key signs for staff to look out for when any stakeholders, including patients, colleagues, partners, suppliers or contractors may potentially be a victim of modern slavery.
-Staff are expected to report concerns about slavery and human trafficking and management are expected to act upon them in accordance with our policies and procedures.
+Our Modern Slavery: Human Trafficking factsheet provides information to all DHU staff - highlighting modern slavery, human trafficking and forced labour, applicable legislation and the critical signs for staff to look out for when any stakeholders, including patients, colleagues, partners, suppliers or contractors may potentially be a victim of modern slavery.
+Staff are expected to report concerns about slavery and human trafficking, and management is expected to act upon them following our policies and procedures.

 We have zero tolerance for slavery and human trafficking.
-We are guided by a strict set of ethical values in all our business dealings and expect our suppliers (the companies we do business with) to adhere to these same principles.
-DHU Healthcare’s internal policies and procedures support the mitigation of risk relating to the potential for modern slavery or human trafficking.
+We are guided by strict ethical values in all our business dealings and expect our suppliers (the companies we do business with) to adhere to these same principles.
+DHU Healthcare’s internal policies and procedures support the mitigation of risks relating to the potential for modern slavery or human trafficking.

 We protect DHU Healthcare against the risks of modern slavery and human trafficking in our own business and our supply chain through these mitigations: